 (Editor's note: Emma died 5 Nov 1944)

 Aggie is a brick.
-I've not met a librarian like her before.
-She
+I've not met a librarian like

-in my brain and she was kind enough to drag the shelves
+has been burning in my brain and she was kind enough to drag the shelves

 and then tell me there was nothing there.
 On her personal inititive she

 produced a list of must sees and those folks provided me what I needed.